pranabekka/pranabekka.github.io/content/drafts/soupault-intro.md

 updated = 2024-06-26 12:52:04
 +++

-Soupault is an SSG that works by manipulating HTML, which makes it the most capable and flexible one I know, but the documentation can be a bit confusing.
+Soupault is an incredible static site generator (SSG), but the documentation can be a confusing.

 [Soupault](https://soupault.app)